 What Color Is the Conjunctiva?

-The conjunctiva is very thin and practically transparent (except for the blood vessels) so that any tissue underneath the conjunctiva is visible.
+The conjunctiva is very thin and practically transparent.
+Except for the blood vessels, all tissue underneath is visible.